 Hint: To select multiple objects, either click on individual objects while holding down the Shift key, or drag a frame around multiple objects.

-2. Click the 🔛 icon in the object toolbar, or choose Object > Group.
+2. Click the icon in the object toolbar, or choose the menu command Object > Group.

 Ungrouping grouped objects

 To ungroup objects that have previously been grouped, follow these steps: